Background information

 Our libraries play a vital and valued role in shaping the cultural and social character of the Wingecarribee Shire.

-We're developing a new Library Plan to ensure libraries continue to support our community as hubs for creativity, knowledge and connectivity and we need your help to help shape it.
+Council has developed a new Library Plan to ensure libraries continue to support our community as hubs for creativity, knowledge and connectivity.

 The development of this plan will allow our libraries to respond to current and future community needs for spaces and services, programming, collections, resources and emerging technology.
 It will help to better inform and direct service development and delivery for the next five years.